Duke's Guardian Home Program for Middle Tennessee Residents

 Each guardian family will receive a $250-$500 stipend for every litter produced by their guardian dog when the litter has reached 6 weeks of age.

-Available Puppies For Guardian Homes
+Available Dogs For Guardian Homes

 Duke's Guardian Home Program Agreement